 Sex toy prices can range from $20 all the way up to $300+.
 Not to mention that there are sex machines out there that you can spend in excess of $1000!
 All in all, be aware of your budget and know that there is a perfect fit for you at any price range.

 Question 6: Is there anything else that I should know?

 With so many sex toys available in the marketplace of various shapes, sizes and materials…do not forget about lubricant.
 Sometimes your body’s natural lubricant is not enough, or, maybe that specific body part doesn’t produce its own lubrication.
 For this reason, we highly recommend purchasing a lubricant along with your toy.
 There is a wide range of lubricants available and you can’t go wrong with a water-based lubricant.
 Water-based lubricants are compatible with every single toy material listed above.
 Lubricants are very good for increasing pleasure while decreasing the chance of experiencing pain and discomfort.
 Water-based lubricants do not always last as long as other lubricants made of silicone.
-Silicone-based lubricants are super slick and are slightly more expensive.
+Silicone-based lubricants are super slick, long lasting, and are slightly more expensive.
+This type of lubricant is perfect for sex, but not great when toys are part of your playtime.
 The downside with silicone-based lubricants is that they are not compatible with sex toys made of silicone.
 When pairing silicone-based lubricant with a silicone toy, a chemical reaction called bonding can occur which will damage the toy’s silicone material.